Altum angelfish - Pterophyllum altum

 Breeding

-Pterophyllum altum are very fussy fish to breed, unlike the other angel fish species, they require very soft and acidic water which is of the highest quality.
-They will lay their eggs on broad leaved plants or the tank glass.
-Once the eggs hatch, the parents will protect the fry until the next spawning.
-The fry should be fed on newly hatched brine shrimp until they reach a size where they can eat crushed flake.
+Breeding Altum Angelfish can be difficult, as they require very soft, acidic water and pristine conditions.
+They lay their eggs on broad-leaved plants or on the tank glass.
+Once the eggs are laid, the parents will guard the fry until the next spawning.
+Newly hatched fry should be fed brine shrimp or finely crushed flake food until they are large enough to accept larger meals.

 Pictures